 Photo courtesy of Chelle Koster Walton

 A dozen or so picnic tables on the dock outside the fresh seafood market afford guests the best catches and views.
-Some of the tables at deck's edge have seating only on one side for the optimal...
+Some of the tables are one-sided at deck's edge for the optimal overlook of the...
 Read More

 A dozen or so picnic tables on the dock outside the fresh seafood market afford guests the best catches and views.
-Some of the tables at deck's edge have seating only on one side for the optimal overlook of the river and its working waterfront.
+Some of the tables are one-sided at deck's edge for the optimal overlook of the river and its working waterfront.
 There's also upstairs air-conditioned seating (no handicap access) with table service for breakfast.
 In season (November through mid-May), it's open for dinner, too.
 The rest of the year the restaurant and cafe close at 6 p.m.
-For lunch, you must place your order in the fish market.
-Order up generous servings of soft-shelled crab, cracked conch sandwich, soft shell crab sandwich , oyster po' boy, pulled pork sandwich (for landlubbers) or baskets of cracked conch, clam strips, frog legs or fried 'gator.
+For other meals, you must place your order in the fish market.
+Order up generous servings of soft-shelled crab, cracked conch sandwich, soft shell crab sandwich, oyster po' boy, pulled pork sandwich (for landlubbers) or basket of cracked conch, clam strips, frog legs or fried 'gator.